 IRRV are an approved provider listed on the Register of Apprenticeship Training Providers (RoATP).

-The IRRV's Revenues and Welfare Benefits Practitioner Apprenticeship provides both on-the-job training and classroom instruction, allowing apprentices to earn wages while learning a trade.
+The IRRV's Revenues and Welfare Benefits Practitioner Apprenticeship provides off-the-job training, allowing apprentices to earn wages while learning a trade.

 What Is An Apprenticeship?